 Read skier and snowboarder-submitted reviews on Blue Hills Ski Area that rank the ski resort and mountain town on a scale of one to five stars for attributes such as terrain, nightlife and family friendliness.
 See how Blue Hills Ski Area stacks up in the reviews, on and off the slopes, from skiing and family activities to the après scene.
 Read up on pros, cons and other comments in reviews left by fellow skiers and riders.
 Don't forget to submit your own Blue Hills Ski Area review!
 Scroll to the bottom of this page to let other travelers know about your skiing and resort experience.
-For more destination information, click Add to Compare to see a side-by-side comparison of Blue Hills Ski Area vs. other ski resorts (up to 10 total).

 Reviews for Blue Hills Ski Area

 A ski resort's overall star rating displayed here is not calculated based on a simple average but takes several factors, including the age of a review, into account.

 I think Blue Hills as a lot of potential as a place to get in a few runs when you don't have enough time to go to a real mountain, or as a place to take a new skier to help them learn before they spend money and time on a real mountain.